binerogroup/documentation/networking/load-balancer/general-concept/index.rst

 also help with issues where one load balancer for one reason or another, goes offline.

-You are only able to setup configuration for one protocol (meaning service type or TCP/UDP-port) at a time, so if you for instance want both HTTP and HTTPS setup, you would start with one (probably HTTPS, maybe using our :doc:`../ssl-termination` guide) and then setup the other (probably HTTP with HTTPS redirection) as a *separate listener* with (if applicable) a separate pool (that could well distribute load to the same pool members), a load balancer will support multiple protocols but they are configured one at a time.
+You are only able to setup configuration for one protocol (meaning service type or TCP/UDP-port) at a time, so if you for example want both HTTP and HTTPS setup, you would start with one (probably HTTPS, maybe using our :doc:`../ssl-termination` guide) and then setup the other (probably HTTP with HTTPS redirection) as a *separate listener* with (if applicable) a separate pool (that could well distribute load to the same pool members), a load balancer will support multiple protocols but they are configured one at a time.